bschirmer/Number-to-cheque/README.md

 - None that I know of

 ## Security and Longevity
-- english only, very specific
+- This is only in English making it very specific.
-- only goes up to 999,999,999,999,999
+- It has a max of 999,999,999,999,999.
+This is reasonable until people are writing cheques for more.
-- doesnt really need to be secure as there is no personal information.
-If this was to become and automatic cheque writer and actually print out cheques, there would have to be a whole world of security implmented
+- Because this is just converting a number to a string I don't believe it needs to be secure as there is no personal information.
+If this was to become and automatic cheque writer and actually print out cheques, there would have to be a whole world of security implmented.
 - The response is a Json object to be able to add a frontend easily

 ## Design